destroy314/Chaos-Equations-mac/README.md

 Note: This repository is for reference only, I will not be actively maintaining this project.

-This has modified the project to be multiplatform.
+This project has been modified to be cross platform.